 The effects of CBD will last anywhere from an hour to three hours, but lab tests are able to detect the CBD in your bloodstream for much, much longer than that.

 How Long Does CBD Stay In Lab Tests?

 This depends on the exact type of drug test applied.
 Five-panel and 10-panel drug tests will typically check for marijuana use by testing for THC, not CBD.
 This is because the THC component is what causes that psychoactive high.

 The problem here is that CBD isn’t entirely pure.
-As a matter of fact, up to 70% of CBD products will contain an unmarked percentage of CBD in it, don’t have the same CBD content as advertised on the packaging, or will contain THC and/or other unlisted cannabinoids.
+As a matter of fact, up to 70% of CBD products will contain an unmarked percentage of CBD, and they don’t have the same CBD content as advertised on the packaging.
+They can also contain THC and/or other unlisted cannabinoids.